TheGAzed/pads/source/sequential/stack/README.md

 # [STACK](https://en.wikipedia.org/wiki/Stack_(abstract_data_type))

-> [!WARNING]
-> Only one stack.h header can be included **per executable** file.
-If a separate header file includes stack.h, then no other file with the 'separate header' can use stack.h.

 The stack is a last in first out (LIFO) data structure.
 Here it is made in four implementation modes each defined by a special value.

 ### List of special modes and their values: